Hydro Turbine-Generator Package Provided As Part of Conduit Energy System for Hartford County, Conn.

 The design provided a control manifold to provide for normal operation and failsafe emergency close operation of the turbine wicket gates, the turbine inlet valve and the turbine outlet valve.
 Other components included four-inch stainless steel pressure gauges with gauge isolators, flow control valves to limit the maximum closure rate of the wicket gate and valves to prevent pressure spikes in the water system.
 To provide for manual operation of the HPP (high pressure pump) motors, a stainless steel motor starter enclosure was mounted to the HPU (hydraulic power unit) base.
 Other components included a lockable flanged disconnect switch and enclosure intrusion alarm switch.
 The entire power pack system weighed approximately 1,200 lbs.

 Turbine Generator Control Panel

+Sorensen Systems developed and validated the control scheme for the turbine/generator including PLC and HMI programming.
 The stainless steel free-standing turbine generator control panel contains an Allen-Bradley SLC500 PLC system, an Allen-Bradley Panel View HMI color touch-screen, PLC programming, a 24 VDC redundant power supply with loss of power detection and control power circuit breakers/fusing.
 In addition to the stainless steel enclosure, significant sub-assemblies and components include redundant power supplies, PLC programming, Ethernet communications, hardwired I/O interface to existing SCADA system, and enclosure intrusion alarm switch.